 The world-famous Grand National is held annually at Aintree Racecourse in Liverpool, England.
 It is a handicap steeplechase over 4 miles 3½ furlongs with horses jumping 30 fences during two circuits.
-The Grand National is currently sponsored by Randox Health and is the most valuable jump race in Europe, with a prize fund of £1 million.
+The race is currently sponsored by Randox Health and is the most valuable jump race in Europe, with a prize fund of £1 million.

 In 2013 a number of changes were made to the race in response to the deaths of four horses in the previous two meetings.
-These included changing the core of the fences from traditional wooden stakes to birch and plastic cores in an attempt to make the fences more ‘horse friendly’ and moving the start.
+These included changing the core of the fences from traditional wooden stakes to birch and plastic cores in an attempt to make the fences more horse-friendly and moving the start.

 Further changes are being brought in for the 2024 race, including reducing the field size to a maximum of 34 runners, the first fence being moved closer to the start, a standing start being reintroduced and the start time being changed, as part of changes designed to further improve safety.